luisgg98/DSFiware-hackathon/assets/docs/README-apisix.md

             secretName: wildcard_local-tls
       ...
     ```
-4. Modify the ./Helms/apisix.apisix-routes.yaml to add the route for the apisix dashboard:
+4. Modify the ./Helms/apisix.apisix-routes.yaml to add the route for the Apisi dashboard:
       ```yaml
       routes:
       -